 Practical tips for picking your area

-• For a first short stay (2–3 nights), choose Sultanahmet or Sirkeci so you can walk to most major sights.
+For a first short stay (2–3 nights), choose Sultanahmet or Sirkeci so you can walk to most major sights.

-• For nightlife and modern city feel, look at Karaköy, Galata, Taksim or Cihangir.
+For nightlife and modern city feel, look at Karaköy, Galata, Taksim or Cihangir.

-• For repeat visitors and longer trips, consider mixing: a few nights in the Old City, then a few nights by the Bosphorus or on the Asian side.
+For repeat visitors and longer trips, consider mixing: a few nights in the Old City, then a few nights by the Bosphorus or on the Asian side.

-• Always check the hotel’s exact location on a map; a “Taksim” hotel can be anywhere from a quiet back street to a very steep hill.
+Always check the hotel’s exact location on a map; a “Taksim” hotel can be anywhere from a quiet back street to a very steep hill.

 There’s no single “best” area – just the one that fits your style and schedule.
 A good rule is to stay near the majority of your planned evenings, not just the daytime sightseeing.
 That way you spend more time walking and less time in traffic.

-Which area is best for families?
+Which neighborhood is best for nightlife in Istanbul?